 Gifts of appreciated securities can be one of the most tax-wise ways of giving.
 If you have owned your securities for more than one year, you may deduct the full fair market as a charitable contribution, while bypassing capital gains taxes.

 Gifts of appreciated real estate are like gifts of appreciated securities.
 Assuming you have owned the property for more than one year, you may deduct the fair market value as a charitable contribution while bypassing all capital gains taxes.

 Charitable IRA Rollover

 If you’re 70½ or older, you can contribute up to $100,000 annually from your IRA without generating taxable income.
 This is an ideal way of making a tax-wise gift while satisfying your required minimum distribution (RMD).
-While 2020 RMDs are suspended, the Charitable IRA Rollover remains a tax-efficient giving strategy.
-Charitable IRA Rollovers are simple to make.
+Charitable IRA Rollovers are simple to make and are a tax-wise giving strategy.
 A call to your plan administrator is all that is required to get started.